IsaacSchemm/DeviantArtFs/README.md

-If you are writing a Windows desktop application, the package DeviantArtFs.WinForms package uses Internet Explorer to provide a way to get a code or token from the user using either grant type.
+If you are writing a Windows desktop application, the package DeviantArtFs.WinForms package uses Internet Explorer to provide a way to get a code or token from the user.

 If you need to store the access token somewhere (such as in a database or file), you may want to create your own class that implements the